s-damian/rust-solana-wallet/README.md

 | [send](#-send-command) | Send SOL to a recipient address. |
 | [get_pubkey_balance](#-get_pubkey_balance-command) | Get balance by public key. |
 | [get_pubkey_from_keypair_file](#-get_pubkey_from_keypair_file-command) | Displays the public key from a keypair stored in a JSON file. |

+To see a summary of all available commands and options: `cargo run -- --help`